-On March 22, the Mental Health Board convened a general meeting and a held a Public Hearing to discuss the Plan.
-The Plan was approved by the Mental Health Board.
-On March 27, 2007, the Plan was unanimously approved by the Orange County Board of Supervisors.
+In mid March (tentatively scheduled for March 22), the Mental Health Board will convene a general meeting and a hold a Public Hearing to discuss the Plan.
+Once approved by the Mental Health Board, the Plan will be considered by the Orange County Board of Supervisors for approval and submittal to DMH.